MaybeManne/ConvexComponent/README.md

 Set:

+- BROWSER_USE_API_KEY in Convex
-- `NEXT_PUBLIC_CONVEX_URL`
+- NEXT_PUBLIC_CONVEX_URL in Vercel

-API keys remain server-side.
+Secrets stay server-side.

 ---

-## Why This Matters
+## Why I Built It This Way

 Browser Use alone is stateless.

-This component wraps it in:

-- Durable execution
+I wrapped it in a durable workflow layer so:

+- tasks survive refresh
-- Persistent state
+- state persists
-- Workflow resilience
+- execution is resumable
+- cancellation is safe
-- Reactive UI synchronization
+- UI stays reactive

-It transforms browser automation into production-ready agent infrastructure — suitable for real autonomous workflows inside products like Bloom.
+This turns browser automation into production-ready agent infrastructure.

----

-## License

-MIT
+That’s the point.